TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 Reproducibility of simulation results and data analysis associated with the paper "A matching framework for truncation by death problems" by Zehavi and Nevo.

-This repository includes two main parts, and an two additional folder containing the EM algorithms we have applied and folder with files for visualizing the simulations results.
+This repository includes two main parts, and an two additional folders:

 1. Simulations: simulation scripts, simulation results and simulation summary (Figures 2 and Table 2 in the main text, and Figures 1,2,3,4,5 and Tables 5 and 6 in the Supplementary).